Important Upcoming Dates for Tar Sands Campaign

 WI State Journal article on conditional use permit can be found here.

-November 6:Many thanks to Prof. Eric Compass and the students of UW-Whitewater for organizing a great public forum on Enbridge Pipeline 61 and related corridor, potential spills and the relation to global climate change.
+Previous: November 6-Many thanks to Prof. Eric Compass and the students of UW-Whitewater for organizing a great public forum on Enbridge Pipeline 61 and related corridor, potential spills and the relation to global climate change.
 Representatives from 350Madison, Sierra Club, Enbridge and WI DNR all presented.

-The Daily Union’s coverage of the Line 61 forum can be found here.
+The Daily Union’s coverage of the UW-Whitwater Line 61 forum can be found here.

-WKOW, Channel 27′s coverage of the Line 61 forum can be found here.
+WKOW, Channel 27’s coverage of the UW-Whitwater Line 61 forum can be found here.

 Action taken in Wisconsin on Enbridge Line 61

-November 2014: City of Janesville considering a resolution on Line 61.
+December 8, 2014: City of Janesville considering a resolution on Line 61.
+UPDATE: City of Janesville did not approve the resolution with a vote of 4-2.

 November 2014: City of Fort Atkinson passes a resolution for full environmental impact statement on Line 61.